Essential Elements of a Magazine Business Plan

 Experts Who Will Help You

-that you can add to your team as advisors, consultants and
+to your team as advisors, consultants and

 part-time contributors without having to hire them as full-time